projectcalico/calico/calico/maintenance/install-apiserver.md

    profiles                                                                          projectcalico.org              false        Profile
    ```

+If the above command returns `error: unable to retrieve the complete list of server APIs: projectcalico.org/v3: the server is currently unable to handle the request` you should check that the `kube-apiserver` is able to communicate with the `calico-apiserver` on TCP 5443.

 > **Note:** kubectl may continue to prefer the crd.projectcalico.org API group due to the way it caches APIs locally.
 You can force kubectl to update
 >           by removing its cache directory for your cluster.
 By default, the cache is located in `$(HOME)/.kube/cache`.
 {: .alert .alert-info}